Skryvvara/FocusFrame/README.md

 in the middle of a 49" ultrawide monitor, to change these values you currently have to modify the variables in the `window` package.

-While the application is running press `F4` to add an application to the list of managed applications.
+While the application is running press `F4` to add or remove an application to/from the list of managed applications.
 The application should then be moved to the desired values.
-Currently, there's no persistence for the managed applications so applications have to be added again every time the tool is restarted.
+Managed applications are added to or removed from `config.toml`.

-This is a open source alternative to [Windowed Borderless Gaming](https://westechsolutions.net/sites/WindowedBorderlessGaming/home) consider using that software for a more feature-complete and stable state.
+This is an open source alternative to [Windowed Borderless Gaming](https://westechsolutions.net/sites/WindowedBorderlessGaming/home) consider using that software for a more feature-complete and stable state.

 ## Build